HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/oil_tanker.md

 # Tips

 - When you enter the Oil Tanker, grab a weapon and quickly head to the control room to check if the weapon inside the Briefcase has been taken.
   - In case it has, watch out for enemies that might have it.
 - Use the oil tanks as cover when fighting dangerous enemies, but beware of grenades!

 # History
 - v0.15.0
-  - Added
+  - Added.